BrutusTT/spy/README.md

 accessible to yarp-based setups.
 Once the modules are started, they provide RPC Ports for controlling the internal settings and additional ports for providing information.

-The **HCMarkerModule** is used to recognize Hamming Marker and provides information about them.
+The **HCMarker** module is used to recognize Hamming Marker and provides information about them.

     ...